Mauitron/Void-Vault/README.md

 ### First-Time Setup

+After you have installed the program, you'll have to open the binary manually once, this is so the void vault can modify itself for you specifically.
-When you first run the binary, it will guide you through a simple 3-step setup:
+Once open, it will guide you through a simple 3-step setup:

 ```bash
 ~/void_vault/void_vault